Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v4/_index.en.md

 thoroughly before deploying to production.

 {{% notice warning %}}
 Make sure to read through this page before you continue with the [migration routine](migrating-from-v3), and make the necessary changes throughout your app.
 {{% /notice %}}

+{{% notice warning %}}
+App frontend v4 is still in its early stages with release candidates.
+While we recommend you to try it out, test your app(s) with it, and build your future apps with v4, but we do not recommend you to deploy it to production at this stage.
+We will update this page with more as it arrives, and there may arrive more breaking changes in future release candidates before the final stable release.
+{{% /notice %}}

 ## Requires backend version 8.0.0